-Extract from Gertrude Yema Jusufu, “My Story: Hoping for a Path that Leads to Life” in Shared Visions:
+Extract from Gertrude Yema Jusufu, “My Story: Hoping for a Path that Leads to Life” in Visions and Vocations:

 Finally, I returned to Sierra Leone.
 At that point, I left religious life.